stumash/Algorithm_Notes/divide_conquer/qsort/qsort.md

 $O(n\ log(n))$ -- in other words, MoM guarantees that no 'perfectly bad array' can be built to
 degrade the Big-O of Quicksort.

-*note: the Median of Medians algorithm is covered in the 'medianOfMedian' notes*
+*note: the Median of Medians algorithm is covered in the [QuickSelect](../qselect/qselect.html) notes*

 ## Implementation